LavaMoat/LavaDome/README.md

 That way we guarantee LavaDome gets to prepare itself for safe usage.

-Note that this applies similarly to the rest of the LavaDome packages (not just `@lavamoat/lavadome-react`) and that this is true to `require` just as much as to `import`.
+Note that this applies similarly to the rest of the LavaDome packages and not just `@lavamoat/lavadome-react` (so importing more than one of them is unnecessary).

 > Jump over to [Security(defensive-coding)](#5-defensive-coding) to learn more.